Statutory guidance

 Schools should avoid frequent changes to uniform specifications.
 They should show how any change in uniform specifications secures the best value for money or why the change is required.

-Schools should take action to minimise any financial impact of any change on parents (such as allowing pupils to continue to wear the old uniform for a reasonable period).
+Schools should take action to minimise any financial impact of any change on parents (such as allowing pupils to continue to wear the old uniform for a reasonable period or – apart from where changes are necessary to comply with this guidance – only introducing new uniforms at entry or transition points in the school).

 Consider how costs affect different groups of pupils

-Schools should consider how the cost of their uniform might affect each group represented at the school, especially children who belong to groups with a particular protected characteristic.
+Schools should consider how the cost of their uniform might affect each group represented at the school, especially children who belong to groups with a relevant protected characteristic and families on very low incomes.

 Engage with parents and pupils